RAG Web Browser API - Search & Extract avatar

 What about anti-scraping protections (Cloudflare, CAPTCHAs)?

-The actor uses Apify's proxy infrastructure (SERP proxy for Google, datacenter/residential proxies for target pages) to bypass common protections.
-However, some sites with aggressive bot detection may still block requests.
-The actor returns a "failed" status for pages it can't access.
+The actor uses Apify proxy infrastructure for Google search and target-page requests.
+Some sites with aggressive bot detection, login walls, paywalls, or CAPTCHA protection may still block requests.
+The actor returns a "failed" status for pages it cannot access.

 Can I search in languages other than English?